 Roller or Backpack Camera Case?

-This is the million dollar question.
+This is the million-dollar question.
 We wanted a roller.
-Save your back, shoulders and get a camera case with roller wheels.
-The trade off is a small increase in overall weight, due to the the rollers and telescopic handle.
+Save your back, shoulders, and get a camera case with roller wheels.
+The trade-off is a small increase in overall weight, due to the rollers and telescopic handle.
 You now have so many more carry options.

 Even though you have wheels on the x450 RL, you still have the backpack straps, for when the going gets tough.

-Dragging this case through airports, along with another luggage suite case is a breeze.
+Dragging this case through airports, along with another luggage suit case is a breeze.
 This camera case is designed for air travel.
-Its very movable with many option for transport.
-Backpack, drag, push or hand carry.
+It’s very movable with many options for transport.
+Backpack, drag, push, or hand carry.
 So many options.